Chipotle Chicken Soup

 Sautéing your veggies with the chipotle peppers allows them to soak up all the smoky goodness.

-To make this soup even easier, just toss the chicken breasts into the soup whole to cook.
-The chicken will poach in the liquid and will absorb the essence of your veggies and the chipotle peppers.
+Next, stir in the tomato paste, dry seasonings, and broth, and to make this soup even easier, just toss the chicken breasts into the soup whole to cook.
+The chicken will poach in the liquid and will absorb all the flavor goodness of the veggies and the chipotle chilis.

 It also makes your chicken tender and juicy.